shahreyar-abeer/my_blog/content/blog/2020-09-16-making-of-the-website-a-tribute.markdown

 * This is based on a theme by Yihui, <a class = "a-body" href = "https://github.com/yihui/hugo-ivy" target = "_blank">Hugo Ivy</a>

+<aside> I started making the website with practically zero
+knowledge of CSS, HTML or anything related to websites.
+These resources helped me along the way, showed the path. </aside>

 * <a class = "a-body" href = "https://leovan.me/en/" target = "_blank">Leo's website</a>
 based also on Hugo Ivy, gave me some inspirations along the way.